Facebook User Administration

 It is important to know who the administrators, editors and users of your Facebook page are (as well as other social media properties).
 Often there is employee turnover or security issues and thus it is necessary for you to understand who has access to what on Facebook.

-After logging and switching over to your business account, click on the “Settings” button.
+After logging and switching over to your business account, click on the “Settings and Privacy” menu option.

 Congratulations, you have entered or edited your Facebook business page users.